Skip to main content

 Welcome to another Week Sauce game jam

 If it is your first time joining us, you should know Week Sauce is not really a monthly jam, but more of a work on a project for a few days without stressing about schedules” deal.
-We are all about having a good time while working on our games, so there is no competition, we are very loose with deadlines, and even looser on judging your work (as in, we will not).
-Participate, join our Discord to talk with us about your project, ask for help if you need it, and offer advice and cheer other participants.
+We are all about having a good time while working on our games, so there is no competition, we are very loose with deadlines (just get in touch if you finish your project after the end of the month), and even looser on judging your work (as in, we will not).
+Participate, join our Discord to talk with us about your project, ask for help, and offer advice and cheer to other participants.

 As always, thanks for joining us, and have fun!